 Zandtao feels blitzed when he reads Jac.
 It kind of feels there is nothing wrong in what she says, but it is not what zandtao does.
 Is it enough to say paths are different?
 Is there more to the blitz than just the difference?

-Back in upheaval bill became a pain especially because of the drink.
+Back in the time after upheaval bill became a pain especially because of the drink.
 Bill confronted people, and severe questioning brought discontent in relationships.
 Why didn’t people see how unjust society was?
-And if they did why didn’t it matter?
+And if they did why didn’t it matter enough to spend time wanting to change it?
 Bill had not developed enough in his spiritual life to ask spiritual questions both of himself and of others.
 Over time bill learnt that inappropriate questioning just caused separation – a dismissive reaction to the questioning and an alienation from the questioner; confronting people caused alienation.
 This alienation arose because bill’s dismissal of conditioning often confronted other people’s acceptance of conditioning for the benefits that money and career brought.
-This acceptance was countered by the harm conditioned society did.
+Their acceptance was countered by the harm conditioned society did but people found excuses (delusions) about this.
 As has been said bill was not spiritual as he had not developed a practice, his upheaval had rejected conditioning and rejected the political and economic structure of society.
 His motivation was compassion, his compassion could see the suffering and he confronted people about it.
-This confrontation turned to reactions against bill, and with the drink there was a convenient excuse.
+This confrontation turned to reactions against bill; with the drink there was a convenient excuse for people not to face their delusions.

 Jac is talking of spirituality and focuses on conditioning.
 She is talking of moving beyond conditioning by examining every aspect of conditioning and making a decision about it.
 She talks of practices to make us aware of all these conditions, and suggests that one-by-one we ratify the conditioning or not by a process of withdrawal to examine.
 Zandtao has never done this.